dteix/bolierProject/README.md

 You are now ready to commit and push your updated branch with html5-boilerplate

-To one of your branches into the branch you are currently working on, select the branch, and click merge into current
+To merge one of your branches into the branch you are currently working on, select the branch, and click merge into current